gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A shouldRunAfter [task ordering](userguide/more_about_tasks.html#sec:ordering_tasks) will be applied to the dependencies so that, `c.shouldRunAfter d` and `b.shouldRunAfter c`.

-This is in alignment with Ant's ordering of target dependencies.
+This is in alignment with Ant's ordering of target dependencies and resolves a long standing Gradle enhancement request [GRADLE-1102].

 ### Invalid large zip files now fail the build